 Whether you’re unhappy with a previous breast reconstructive surgery or were never offered breast reconstruction as an option during breast cancer treatment, our breast reconstruction specialists can provide the experience, expertise and the most effective and innovative techniques available.

 Why choose Johns Hopkins?

 This type of surgery requires not just a skilled and experienced surgeon but also a team of doctors and nurses who treat breast cancer.
 Johns Hopkins plastic and reconstructive surgeons specialize in complex breast reconstruction procedures and have successfully completed reconstructions for hundreds of women, restoring their self-image after cancer treatment.
-Learn more about breast reconstruction in our Health Library.
+Learn more about breast reconstruction.

 Our Specialty Center